Khalid-Almuney/AmazonAutomation/README.md

 # AmazonAutomation
-this script written to Automate the Amazon application to get the list of types of a particular product
+this script written to Automate the Amazon application to get the list of types of "Iphone" cellphone